petrows/keyboard-led-indicator/README.md

 * CapsLock -> A0, indicates russuan layout active
 * NumLock -> A1, indicates NumLock
 * ScrollLock -> A2, indicates desktop lock status
+* Led A -> A4, switched by endpoint input 0xF2
+* Led B -> A5, switched by endpoint input 0xF2